Tasting Notes

 Dead Set is just dead set delicious.
 Think spiced blackcurrants, a gentle grapefruit like acidity, lingering cacao with a coating almond butter finish.

-Tastes Like: Spiced blackcurrant, grapefruit, cacao, & almond butter
+What We Taste: Spiced blackcurrant, grapefruit, cacao, & almond butter

 Components: